Sheifc/Sheifc/README.md

 - 🔭 Currently studying programming at **<a href="https://www.42malaga.com/"> 42 Malaga</a>**
 - 👀 Interested in Python, AI and Cybersecurity
-- 🌱 Learning Python & C
+- 🎓 Studing software engineering at 42 Malaga
-- 🎓 42 Malaga
+- 🎓 Studing a Master in Bioinformatics and Biostatistics at University of Barcelona
 <br>
 ## 💻 Skills I'm Currently Acquiring